 docker compose up -d

-docker image prune -fYour conversations, users, and settings are preserved in the Docker volumes.
+docker image prune -fYour conversations, users, and settings stay in the Docker volumes.

-Slow responses: That's CPU inference.
+Slow responses: that's CPU inference.
 It's normal for 7B models to take 2-5 seconds per response on CPU.
-For faster results, use a smaller model (Phi-4 Mini) or add a GPU.
+For faster results, use a smaller model like Phi-4 Mini or add a GPU.

-Out of memory: The model is too large for your RAM.
+Out of memory: the model is too big for your RAM.
 Stick to 7-8B models on 16 GB RAM.
 Ollama uses quantized models (Q4) by default to reduce memory usage.

-WebSocket errors through proxy: Make sure your Nginx config includes the Upgrade and Connection headers for WebSocket support.
+WebSocket errors through proxy: check that your Nginx config includes the Upgrade and Connection headers for WebSocket support.

-Can't register: By default, the first user is admin.
-If registration is disabled, the admin can create accounts in Settings → Admin → Users.
+Can't register: by default the first user is admin.
+If registration got disabled, the admin can create accounts in Settings → Admin → Users.

 Take control of your dedicated server (settings, data ...) without any limits in apps usage.